-- 11th edition USA Ultimate rules will apply except for the following amendments.
+- USAU 2022-2023 Official Rules of Ultimate will apply except for the following amendments.
 Remember, Spirit of the Game!
 Because of the confined space of indoor ultimate, please take extra precautions to avoid contact in every way possible.

-- In most league teams must have at least 2 men and 2 women on the field at all times.
+- In most leagues, teams must have at least 2 men and 2 female-identifying athletes on the field at all times.
 Because of the gender ratio (typically 8:4) on each roster, games are typically played 4:2.
-However for a TUC 3:3 gender league, teams must have at least 2 men and 3 women on the field at all times (unless both captains agree to play 4:2 in which case it defaults to the 2:2 minimum).
+However, for a TUC 3:3 gender league, teams must have at least 3 open roster designation athletes and 3 female-identifying athletes on the field at all times.
 Any differences should be discussed between captains at the beginning of each game.

 - Stall counts are to 8 NOT 10.